 The Nether Largie South Cairn is perhaps one of the most interesting.
 Here you can climb down inside and imagine what sacred ceremonies may have happened here.

-In addition to the Cairns there are a number of standing stones throughout the glen and a circle of standing stones at the Temple Grove.
+In addition to the Cairns, there are a number of standing stones throughout the glen and a circle of standing stones at Temple Grove.
 Following our exploration of the Neolithic sites, we made our way to the Kilmartin Church to explore some of the gravestones in the graveyard.
-The church was closed, but it was still quite interesting to see some of the gravestones dating back hundreds of years.
+The church was closed, but it was still quite interesting to see gravestones dating back hundreds of years.
 The Kilmartin museum was also closed for renovation, which was a bit of a disappointment.
 It would have been interesting to have additional information to help interpret the history of the glen.

 Today, September 11, marks our 22nd day of travel in Scotland.
 We’ve had many adventures over the past three weeks.
-Some of those adventures will eventually make their way into this blog, but for today, I’ll share today’s walk to Carnassarie Castle.
+Some of those adventures will eventually make their way into this blog, but for today, I’ll share our walk to Carnassarie Castle.
 And, of course, at the top of the news is the passing of Queen Elizabeth II.
-That caused us to revise our plans to return to the Edinburgh airport for our return flight.
-Nevertheless, it didn’t stop us from lacing up our hiking boots this morning and going on a walk after a hearty Scottish Breakfast at our B&B here in Kilmartin, Old Manse.
+That caused us to revise our plans for returning to the Edinburgh airport for our flight home.
+Nevertheless, it didn’t stop us from lacing up our hiking boots and going on a walk after a hearty Scottish Breakfast at our B&B here in Kilmartin, Old Manse.

 Our track led us along several country paths, up into the hills, through woods and past babbling streams.
 Then we climbed a hill to the castle where we spent quite some time going up and down many flights of narrow circular stairs to admire the view.
 The castle was built between 1565 and 1572 by John Carswell who had been granted the land by the Earl of Argyll.
 Carswell would become the Bishop of the Isles and was instrumental in translating the Book of Common Order into Gaelic, which became the earliest book to be translated into Scots Gaelic.